 Doctoral

-The PhD in economics requires students to complete 72 hours of coursework.
-Students entering with a master’s degree in economics may apply 18 hours of relevant graduate coursework toward this credit hour requirement.
+The PhD in economics requires students to complete 36 hours of coursework and 36 hours of dissertation research.
+Students entering with a master’s degree in economics may apply 18 hours toward the dissertation research credit hours requirement, but they still need to complete the 36 hours of coursework.

-Students entering without a master’s degree should expect to take five years to complete the PhD, three years of course work and two years of dissertation research.
-Those with a master's degree in economics or agricultural economics should expect to take four years, two years of course work and two years of dissertation research.
+Students should expect to take five years to complete the PhD, two years of course work and three years of dissertation research.

 Prerequisites